Lyttelton Timeball Station: History

+In 1969, the Lyttelton Maritime Association was formed to restore the time ball station.
+Restoration work began in 1975, under the auspices of the Historic Places Trust and the Ministry of Works and Development.

 The tower was damaged during the 2010 Canterbury earthquake and the operation of the time ball stopped.
 The buildings were significantly damaged during the February 2011 Christchurch earthquake.
-The New Zealand Heritage Trust decided that it would be dismantled after engineering advice indicated that the building could not be saved due to public safety concerns, though they hoped to salvage the time ball mechanism and were investigating whether reconstruction was a viable option.
+The New Zealand Historic Places Trust decided that it would be dismantled after engineering advice indicated that the building could not be saved due to public safety concerns, though they hoped to salvage the time ball mechanism and were investigating whether reconstruction was a viable option.
 The tower collapsed during an aftershock on 13 June 2011.

+The deconstruction of the time ball station took place under an archaeological authority issued by New Zealand Historic Places Trust.
+Under this authority, all elements of the time ball station were recorded as they were removed from the building and associated rubble.
+Following the deconstruction of the building, its foundations were exposed.
+These were removed when the time ball tower was rebuilt.

 On 25 May 2013, it was announced that the tower and ball would be restored, and that funds were to be sought from the community to rebuild the rest of the station.

 The tower rebuild took place between July 2017 and November 2018, and the area has since reopened to the public.

+Skippy

+Between 2003 and 2009, a Jack Russell Terrier cross, Skippy, would travel to the timeball station to bark at it until the timeball would drop at 1pm.
+A sculpture of Skippy was unveiled at the site in 2019.

 Heritage listing

 On 7 April 1983, the building was registered as a Category I heritage item, with the registration number being 43.
 Including Lyttelton, there were only five time ball stations in working order worldwide at the time, and the one in Lyttelton was the only one remaining in New Zealand.

 The heritage listing was withdrawn following the station's destruction in the Canterbury earthquakes.